Skills for Care Workforce Wellbeing - Offer Update - February 2021

 In partnership with Norfolk and Suffolk Care Support Ltd (N&SCS) we continue to support Norfolk's workforce capacity with a locally focused recruitment campaign.
 This has included the follow activities:

-- Delivering key recruitment messages via print, radio, social media and paid search marketing
+- Delivering key recruitment messages via print, radio, TV, social media and paid search marketing

-- Working closely with key stakeholders including colleges, district councils, the New Anglia Local Enterprise Partnership, NORCA, the health sector and the job centre to inform and direct individuals and businesses
+- Working closely with key stakeholders including Educational establishments, district councils, the New Anglia Local Enterprise Partnership, NORCA, the health sector and the job centre to inform and direct individuals and businesses

 - Supporting job seekers on an ad hoc basis and providing careers advice